Invariant Feature Coding using Tensor Product Representation: Overview of Group Representation Theory

 \section{Overview of Group Representation Theory}

-In this section, we present an overview of the group representation theory necessary for constructing our method.
-We write these explanations for the self-completeness of the paper.
-The contents in this section are not original and written in most books about group representation, such as \cite{groupbook}.

-For readability, we summarize the essential points in this section for our methods beforehand as follows: \begin{itemize} \item Group representation is the homomorphism from the considered group to the matrix group. \item Group representation can be decomposed by the direct sum of irreducible representations. \item We can obtain all the invariant vectors by extracting the subspace with respect to the trivial representation $\textbf{1}$, which can also be obtained by \equref{eq:projtrivial}. \item The linear operator that commutes with group action is restricted to the direct sum of linear operators between the same irreducible representations. \item We can obtain a nonlinear vector for the group that acts linearly by considering tensor product representation. \end{itemize}
+In this section, we present an overview of the group representation theory that is necessary for constructing our method.
+The contents of this section are not original and can be found in books on group representation theory \citep{groupbook}.
+We present the relationship between the concepts explained in this section and the proposed method as follows: \begin{itemize} \item Group representation is the homomorphism from the group element to the matrix, meaning that the linear action is considered as the effect of transformations. \item Group representation can be decomposed into the direct sum of irreducible representations.
+The linear operator that commutes with group action is restricted to the direct sum of linear operators between the same irreducible representations.
+These results are used to formulate PCA that preserves equivariance in \secref{sec:modeling}.
+Further, this irreducible decomposition is also used when calculating the tensor product. \item We obtain a nonlinear feature vector for the group that acts linearly by considering tensor product representation.
+Furthermore, the invariant vectors can be determined by exploring the subspace with respect to the trivial representation $\textbf{1}$, which can be obtained by \equref{eq:projtrivial}.
+These results can be used to prove Theorem \ref{th:inv} and construct the feature coding in \secref{sec:coding}. \end{itemize}